 The purpose of IVF treatment is to:

-By pass the fallopian tube where fertilization normally occurs, so that we can overcome tubal factor if it is one of the factors causing infertility.
+Bypass the fallopian tube where fertilization normally occurs, so that we can overcome tubal factors if it is one of the factors causing infertility.

-IVF / ICSI can also bypass mechanical factors, sperm defects like acrosome defect or oocyte defects like zona pellucida being too thick.
+IVF / ICSI can also bypass mechanical factors, sperm defects like acrosome defect, or oocyte defects like zona pellucida being too thick.
 With IVF treatment/ICSI, subtle hormonal defects get corrected and endometrial receptivity improves.
-Unexplained infertility may be due to one of the above factors and may get corrected by IVF treatment/ICSI treatment cycle at Ankoor IVF centre in Mumbai.
+Unexplained infertility may be due to one of the above factors and may get corrected by IVF treatment/ICSI treatment cycle at Ankoor test tube baby centre in Mumbai

 This is a microscopic process & cannot be documented by sonography or any other tests.
 This process of fertilization in IVF treatment is done in the laboratory at best IVF centre in mumbai and it is ensured that fertilization happens.